Reforming waste management

 The EPA investigates illegal dumping of various types of waste, including asbestos.
 The EPA may receive reports regarding illegal dumping that has already occurred, or may receive ‘tip offs’ from concerned members of the public or from contractors who have been undercut by rogue operators about illegal dumping.

-The new powers will allow a senior authorised officer to deal proactively with such tip-offs by enabling them to apply for a ‘special powers warrant’ from the Supreme Court to enter premises or a vehicle to mark waste, install a tracking device to track the waste and/or install cameras to monitor the site where waste may originate from or be disposed.
+The new powers introduced by the Waste Reform Act allow a senior authorised officer to deal proactively with such tip-offs by enabling them to apply for a ‘special powers warrant’ from the Supreme Court to enter premises or a vehicle to mark waste, install a tracking device to track the waste and/or install cameras to monitor the site where waste may originate from or be disposed.

 How can waste be marked?